LinAdame/github-foodSupp/README.md

 # github-foodSupp
 Website of a fictitious food supplier based on PHP functions, getting data from database, using Bootstrap carousel and dark mode by JavaScript.
-There are also forms for updating, inserting and deleting data from the database.
+There are also forms for updating, inserting and deleting data from the database.<br>
 DodavatelUkol.php prints all suppliers as list item from the database.
 Faktury.php shows invoices, the unpaid ones are red marked.
 FormDelUkol.php deletes selected categories.